risentveber/wallet-api/API.md

 ### GetPaymentsByAccountID

-Method returns transfers ordered by `UpdatedAt` if the count greater than 100, limit to it 100
+Method returns array transfers ordered by `UpdatedAt` if the count greater than 100, limit to it 100.
+Returns empty array when account not found.
 ```
 entity transfer {
     id                       string